zubyj/appnaca.org/README.md

 <br>

 ## Technologies
+- Bootstrap 4 for styling
 - Digitalocean server
-- Nginx to deploy website
+- Nginx to deploy website on server
+- Google domains for pointing appnaca.org to server
 - ExpressJS to handle email requests.
-- Bootstrap 4 for styling
-- Google domains for pointing appnaca.org to our Digitalocean server.